er-hiba/Learn2Code/README.md

 Whether you're new to programming or looking for interesting beginner-level projects, you might find something here that piques your interest.

 ## Projects Included
-### Text_Composer
-``Description`` This program allows users to compose text by entering single characters interactively.
-Characters are collected one by one, and to conclude input, users can enter a period ('.'), which will not be displayed in the final output.
-This program is designed for simplicity and basic text composition.
-It may not be suited for users who need to enter larger amounts of text quickly.
-And it doesn't include advanced error handling features.

-``Files`` The file that contains the code for this project is text_composer.py
-You can find it in the directory Text_Composer

 ### Prime_Number
 ``Description`` This program determines whether a user-entered integer is a prime number or a composite number.
 Prime numbers are defined as positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
 This program calculates the number of divisors for the entered integer and uses this count to make the determination.
 If the user enters a non-integer, it will provide an error message.